 - Valid Passport: You must have a passport that has at least 6 months of validity from the date at which you plan to enter China.
 The passport must have at least 2 blank pages and will need to be signed.

 - Completed Application Form: This form can be downloaded here on the Chinese consulate website.
-You’ll need to have a signed application form for each traveler, even if they are children.
+You’ll need to have a signed application form for each traveler, even if they are children (the guardian can sign on their behalf).

 It’s worth stating that Chinese embassies and consulates don’t allow you to mail in your visa application so you’ll either have to visit one or use a travel/visa agent.
 In the United States, unless you live in a city with a Chinese consulate, visiting in person can be a big pain.